 Eye candy meets destruction meets The Rock.
 I'm always impressed by CGI and am constantly marveling at what movies can do now.
 San Andreas, a disaster movie stemming from the titular fault out west, plays out with some cheesy dialogue, massive carnage and unrealistically heroic efforts.
 But that's for the nitpickers.
 The movie is extremely entertaining.

 It's not quite a comic book movie.
 Therefore, the Oscars were comfortable giving it awards not under the effects, music or prop department.
 I really enjoyed it, just apparently not as much as everyone else.
 Tom Hardy is his usual amazing self but steps aside for Charlize Theron to be even more of a badass.
 I dig everything about this movie, from the lawless guitar solos to the ridiculous aesthetic.

 Liam Neeson.
 Liam Neeson.
 LIAM NEESON!
 He is the man, despite some dialogue in this one that kind of demeans his royal stature.

 An unlikely Owen Wilson role.
 But nonetheless a terrific film of a relocated American family trying to escape a savage warzone.
 It's very tense and very real about the dangers that we fortunately don't have to deal with in America.
 That's why it's great cinema.

-Big fan of the Insidious franchise, though I will concede the third is not as good as the first two and the fourth in 2018 should mark the end of things.
-However, there are enough great scares and a very good ending gives Chapter 3 a good score.
+The third in this “suspense franchise” is not as good as the first two and the fourth in 2018 should mark the end of things.
+However, the new story and characters, accompanied by the returning Elise, Tucker and Specs make for a worthy time.

 I'm realizing quite a few 2015 movies seemed to go under the radar.
 It's almost like Star Wars, coming at the end of the year in December, coupled with the huge success from Marvel, has revitalized a movie industry that was losing footing to streaming and on demand services.
 But that is now and this is then.